-The Multi stakeholder event with lots of participants featured Ms Victoria Akai, the Director General of the Abuja Chamber of Commerce and Industry, Mr Bankole Oloruntoba, the CEO of Nigeria Climate Innovation Centre, and Ms Omojo Adaji, the Monitoring and Evaluation officer of Accountability Lab Nigeria.
+The Multi-stakeholder event with lots of participants featured Ms Victoria Akai, the Director-General of the Abuja Chamber of Commerce and Industry, Mr Bankole Oloruntoba, the CEO of Nigeria Climate Innovation Centre, and Ms Omojo Adaji, the Monitoring and Evaluation officer of Accountability Lab Nigeria.

-Highlight of the Webinar by The Sustainability Hub
+The highlight of the Webinar by The Sustainability Hub

 In case you missed the event, highlights of the discussion stem from the corporate sustainability survey conducted by The Sustainability Hub with support from Accountability Lab, which includes environmental governance and ease of doing business, eco-innovations, environmental accountability in start-ups and the transition to a zero-waste economy.